dpradeepraja/jmeter-async-samplers/README.md

-# jmeter-asynchronous-http
+# jmeter-async-samplers

 ## Quick description

-A quick Jmeter plugin to handle asynchronous HTTP responses.
+Credit: pleutres/jmeter-asynchronous-http for the core idea and nanohttp impl A quick Jmeter plugin to handle asynchronous HTTP responses for JSON & XML

 The use case is the following :